Kusala Rajendran: Education and career

 Rajendran has been a professor at the Center for Earth Sciences, IISc Bengaluru, India since 2007.
 She develops her own teaching philosophy and methodology as there are hardly any prescribed textbooks in Geophysics for undergraduates.
-They also work on earthquake recurrence, tsunami recurrence and hazard evaluations.
+She also work on earthquake recurrence, tsunami recurrence and hazard evaluations.
 Her work combines field observations and models developed in the lab.
 For field visits, she usually travels in groups to earthquake prone areas and places that have recently experienced an earthquake.

 Family and personal life

 Rajendran grew up in a conservative family where the children were usually married off after a bachelor's degree.
 The only reason the young Kusala, fresh out of her chemistry degree, was sent all the way from Trivandrum, Kerala, to Roorkee, then-Uttar Pradesh, was that her sister was working there.
-Though she was sent there to do her masters in chemistry, a chance encounter with a professor at the IIT-Roorkee campus led Kusala to the field of science that she would come to master over the next thirty years, geophysics.
-Kusala is married to the renowned Indian geologist C.P.
-Rajendran, son of famed Malayalam writer Pavanan.
+Though she was sent there to do her master's degree in chemistry, a chance encounter with a professor at the IIT-Roorkee campus led Kusala to the field of science that she would come to master over the next thirty years, geophysics.
+Kusala is married to the Indian geologist C.P.
+Rajendran.
 Her son Rahul Pavanan is married to the Tamil actress Abhirami.